4sval/FModel/README.md

 <img src="https://cdn.asval.tk/i/FModel.png" align="right" alt="FModel Logo" width="128" height="128">

 Created in March 2019, FModel is a .PAK file explorer fully dedicated to Fortnite but also work with some other Unreal Engine's games.
-It quickly became popular through leakers who used it to quickly generate images of new cosmetics added to the game.
+It quickly became popular to quickly generate images of new cosmetics added to the game.
 Over time, new features got added and new users discovered the program.

+Friendly reminder, using FModel for Fortnite doesn't make you a leaker so please don't call yourself a leaker.

 ## Table of Contents